lshachar/Arduino_Fanatec_Wheel/README.md

 # Arduino_Fanatec_Wheel
 A do-it-yourself steering wheel to Fanatec's wheel base.<br/><br/>
+**26.11.2019 update:** [new schematics and pcb layout.](https://raw.githubusercontent.com/lshachar/Arduino_Fanatec_Wheel/master/Schematics%20%26%20pcb%20layout/how%20it%20looks%20like.png) To be manufactured from a single layer board (bottom layer only).
+The top can easily be connected with some pieces of wire. (in the 3d screenshot file, the bottom layer is displayed on the top of the board - simply for better visualization.)
+The traces are extra big since I plan on attempting to fabricate the PCB on a CNC milling machine.<br/>

+**This project is donationware; if my work helped you out** [**please buy me a beer!**](https://paypal.me/lshachar?locale.x=en_US)<br/><br/>

 This project would never have been possible without the work of Darknao on his [BtClubSportWheel - converting any Fanatec CSW steering wheel to a standalone USB version](https://github.com/darknao/btClubSportWheel) project.

 Fanatec's wheelbases won't enable any force feedback, unless you have a Fanatec steering wheel attached to them.
-With this project, you can use an arduino to communicate with the wheelbase over SPI, which will get the wheelbase working. buttons also work, but I still have lots of code and schematics to write. and then build.
-This project is in the works and about to change.
+With this project, you can use an arduino to communicate with the wheelbase over SPI, which will get the wheelbase working. buttons also work, but there is a pesky delay issue for a yet unknown reason.

-This project is donationware; if my work helped you out [please donate!](https://paypal.me/lshachar?locale.x=en_US)<br/><br/>

 Here's a [how to make a male Fanatec SPI connector](Steering%20wheel%20connector%20-%20howto/Readme.md) (what the steering wheel has)<br/><br/>